blockchain99/SemanticWeb/README.md

 > Acknowledgement : Some images and articles are from other sites or materials: Amelie Gyrard: Christian Bonnet (Eurecom, Mobile Communication),Dr. Harald Sack : Hasso-Plattner-Institut for IT Systems Engineering, Dean Allemang : Semantic Web for the Working
 Ontologist

+## Meta
 Yoonsu Park - http://www.patternics.com Distributed under the MIT license.
-See LICENSE for more information( https://en.wikipedia.org/wiki/MIT_License ). https://github.com/blockchain99/blockchain
+See LICENSE for more information( https://en.wikipedia.org/wiki/MIT_License ). https://github.com/blockchain99/SemanticWeb